22AIML043OmSarvaiya/Summer-Internship/README.md

 ## Introduction

-I have done my intenship at Mamo Technolabs as a Python Developer.
+I have done my intenship at Mamo Technolabs in AIML field as a Python Developer.
 My internship focuses on enhancing my Python programming skills through hands-on projects and real-world applications.
 At Mamo Technolabs, I collaborate on innovative software solutions, gaining experience in web development, data analysis, and automation.
 This opportunity allows me to learn industry best practices and contribute to impactful projects.

 ## Responsibility